Case managed debt recovery 107-20112320

 1 |

 Departure Prohibition Order (DPO) warnings + Read more ...
 Issue a DPO warning.
-Use the debt recovery script to send a Q190 letter, which gives the customer 23 days to respond.
+Use the Debt Recovery script to send a Q190 letter, which gives the customer 23 days to respond.
 See Safeguarding customer privacy when raising and recovering debts, before issuing the Q190 letter.
 Take the appropriate actions to protect the customer’s privacy.
-Send the Q190 via registered mail:
+If the customer has:

 DOC the record include: